dapr/docs/daprdocs/content/en/contributing/contributing-docs.md

 - **Use present tense** - Avoid sentences like "this command will install redis", which implies the action is in the future.
 Instead use "This command installs redis" which is in the present tense.

 ## Diagrams and images
 It is strongly encouraged to create diagrams and images where ever possible for documentation pages.
-All diagrams are kept in a [diagram Powerpoint Deck](https://github.com/dapr/docs/tree/v1.6/daprdocs/static/images/dapr-diagrams.pptx) which has guidance on style and icons.
-The diagram images are saved as PNG files into the [images folder](https://github.com/dapr/docs/tree/v1.6/daprdocs/static/images).
+All diagrams are kept in a [Dapr Diagram Deck](images/dapr-diagrams.pptx) which has guidance on style and icons.
+The diagram images are saved as PNG files into the [images folder](/images).
 Diagrams should be;
 - Saved as PNG files with a high resolution
 - Named using the convention of a concept or building block so that they are grouped.
 For example `service-invocation-overview.png`.
 Also see Images guidance section below.